For SALE: State-Action Representation Learning for Deep Reinforcement Learning

 (\autoref{appendix:fig:ablation:implementation}) \textbf{Ablation 13:} No implementation.
 We remove the implementation details differences discussed in \autoref{appendix:sec:algorithm}, namely using both value functions when updating the policy, ELU activation functions in the value function network.
 The target network update is not changed as this may influence the use of fixed encoders.

 (\autoref{appendix:fig:ablation:implementation}) \textbf{Ablation 14:} Our TD3.
-TD3 with the implementation detail differences discussed in \autoref{appendix:sec:algorithm}, namely using both value functions when updating the policy, ELU activation functions in the value function network, and updating the target network every $250$ time steps, rather than using Polyak averaging.
+TD3 with the implementation detail differences discussed in \autoref{appendix:sec:algorithm}, namely using both value functions when updating the policy, ELU activation functions in the value function network, and updating the target network every $250$ time steps, rather than using an exponential moving average.